About CHDI

 Kellie Randall, PhD

-Kellie Randall, PhD Director of Quality Improvement
+Kellie Randall, PhD Associate Vice President of Quality Improvement

 randall@uchc.edu | 860-679-8098

-Kellie joined CHDI in 2015 as a Senior Associate.
 Kellie holds a doctorate in Human Development and Family Studies from the University of Connecticut.
 Prior to joining CHDI, Kellie worked on the evaluation team for a federally-funded demonstration project on the effectiveness of supportive housing for families involved in the child welfare system.
 She also helped lead a study on the characteristics of Connecticut youth who were involved with both the child welfare and juvenile justice systems.
 Her broad interests are in quantitative research and improving policies and programs for children and their families.